jpetazzo/dessine-moi-un-cluster/README.md

 ```

 This will show us that all traffic goes through a chain called `KUBE-SERVICES`.
-Let's have a loot at it.
+Let's have a look at it.

 ```bash
 iptables -t nat -L KUBE-SERVICES